Complete Guide

 Is Iranian saffron always inferior to Kashmiri saffron?

-No. Iranian saffron can be high quality, but Mongra has higher crocin and safranal levels, giving more vibrant colour and aroma.
-Iranian saffron is cheaper and more readily available, making it suitable for bulk use.
+No. Iranian saffron can be high quality, but Kashmiri Mongra has higher crocin and safranal levels, giving more vibrant colour and aroma.
+Iranian saffron is cheaper and more readily available, making it suitable for bulk use and everyday cooking.

 Can I use Iranian saffron instead of Kashmiri saffron?

 Yes, but expect a lighter colour and less intense aroma.
-You may need more threads to achieve similar results.
+You may need 6-8 threads of Iranian saffron to achieve similar results to 3-4 threads of Kashmiri Mongra.

 How much saffron should I consume daily?

-Typically 6-8 strands per day are safe.
+Typically 6-8 strands per day are safe for culinary use.
+For therapeutic purposes, studies use 30-100mg of extract.
 Pregnant women should consult a healthcare provider before using saffron.

 Why does Iranian saffron look uniformly red?